 - Modulation of airflow through the duct controlled by the 75F Dynamic Airflow Balancing™

 - Monitors airflow temperature.

 - Supply Voltage: 24VAC

 - Dimensions: (H) 6”; Diameter 6, 8, 10, 12”, or custom sizes

 - Enclosure: Metal sheath

 Mount the Smart Damper.
 To minimize air noise, the Damper should be installed as near to the trunk line as is reasonable.
-Install the damper whatever direction is convenient.
+Install the damper so that the crimped end is downstream to reduce air leakage.
 Be sure that the Smart Node is easily accessible as you will need access to it.
 Each end of the damper should be secured using at least three screws spaced evenly around the circumference.
 Flex duct can be secured using a zip tie.

 Powering the Smart Damper Smart Node.
 Using the correct polarity, plug the 24VAC 18/2AWG coming from either the transformer or from the previous Smart Node of a different zone.
 Color code so that red is always in the ~ port.
 Strip back 18/2AWG wire ~1/2” and insert until wire is locked in place.